aboutlo/async-memo-ize/README.md

 ## TODO

-### Add RedisCache Benchmark
-### use SimpleCache with RedisCache in order to interact with redis every time
 ### move to lerna
 ### remove redis dependency and create a specific package
 ### Calculate a safe default for SimpleCache max